Cell Phone Screens Wholesale: What Repair Shops Should Buy in 2026

 How often should I update my wholesale screen inventory mix?

-Review quarterly at minimum.
-Check your POS data for the top 10 models by repair volume each quarter and compare against your current stocking list.
-Models enter and exit the priority list faster than you'd expect — iPhone 13 was #1 for many shops in late 2024 but has dropped to #3 or #4 by early 2026.
-Monthly reviews are even better if your POS system makes it easy.
+Updating a wholesale screen inventory mix is a quarterly task at minimum.
+Each quarter, pull the top 10 models by repair volume from point-of-sale data and compare against the current stocking list.
+For example, the iPhone 13 ranked #1 for many shops in late 2024 but dropped to #3 or #4 by early 2026.
+Models enter and exit the priority list within 6–12 months, faster than most owners expect.
+Monthly reviews are even better if the POS system makes the report easy to pull.

 Is it worth stocking Google Pixel screens wholesale?

-Only if you see consistent Pixel repairs — at least 3–4 per week for a specific model.
-Pixel repair volume is growing but still low compared to iPhone and Samsung.
-The advantage is low competition: few repair shops stock Pixel screens, so you can charge a premium.
-Start with 5–10 screens for your top Pixel model and gauge demand before committing more.
+Stocking Google Pixel screens wholesale is a low-volume, high-margin play that pays off only at 3–4 repairs per week for a specific model.
+Pixel demand is growing in 2026 but still trails iPhone and Samsung by a wide margin.
+The advantage is low competition: under 10% of repair shops stock Pixel screens, so you can charge a premium.
+For example, start with 5–10 screens for a top model such as the Pixel 7, and gauge weekly demand before committing more budget.

 What's the minimum budget to start buying cell phone screens wholesale?

-$2,000–$3,000 gets you a viable starting inventory: 100–130 screens across your top 5–7 models.
-This supports 3–4 weeks of repairs for a shop doing 5–8 daily.
-Smaller budgets work if you narrow to fewer models and one grade per model — but you'll need more frequent reorders and may lose customers who want a grade you don't stock.
+The minimum budget to start buying cell phone screens wholesale is $2,000–$3,000, which buys 100–130 screens across your top 5–7 models.
+That inventory supports 3–4 weeks of repairs for a shop doing 5–8 jobs daily in 2026.
+Smaller budgets work if you narrow to fewer models and one grade per model — but expect more frequent reorders and some lost customers who want a grade you do not stock.
+PRSPARES sets no fixed MOQ, so shops can start small and scale.

 Buy for 2026, Not 2024

-The cell phone screens wholesale market rewards shops that adapt to current demand — not shops running last year's inventory plan.
+The 2026 cell phone screens wholesale market is a game of adaptation: it rewards shops that buy for current demand, not last year's inventory plan.
+For example, the winners prioritize the iPhone 15 and 14 as core models and review the budget every quarter.
 Prioritize iPhone 15 and 14 as your core models, add Samsung S23 and A54 to capture growing demand, stock two grades per model to maximize repair revenue, and keep your budget allocated with quarterly reviews.

 Ready to build your 2026 screen inventory?
 Share your shop size, daily repair count, and current model mix.
 We'll create a customized ordering plan with model-specific grade recommendations and competitive pricing.